tacman/msgphp/docs/ddd/factory/entity-aware.md

 ### `reference(string $class, $id): object`

-Factorize a reference object for a known existing entity object.
+Returns a factorized reference object for a known existing entity object.
 The object must be of type `$class`.
 Any type of [identity](../identities.md) value can be passed as `$id`.

 ---

 ### `identify(string $class, $value): DomainIdInterface`

-Factorize an [identifier](../identifiers.md) for the given entity class from a known primitive value.
+Returns a factorized [identifier](../identifiers.md) for the given entity class from a known primitive value.

 ---

 ### `nextIdentifier(string $class): DomainIdInterface`

-Factorize the next [identifier](../identifiers.md) for the given entity class.
+Returns the nex [identifier](../identifiers.md) for the given entity class.
 Depending on the implementation its value might be considered empty if it's not capable to calculate one upfront.

 ## Implementations